 This tutorial is designed to give an overview of various TMF capabilities.
-It summarizes the differences between TMF and UNICOS tape subsystem usage.

-The chapter also introduces the following aspects of TMF usage and provides examples:
+It introduces the following aspects of TMF usage and provides examples:

 Using tapes

 Using tapes generally consists of four parts.
 You reserve a tape device, mount a tape, manipulate the tape in some way, and lastly release the tape device.